junchangwang/EQueue/README.md

 # Affinity setting files

-Upon start, TinyQueue first loads the specified affinity setting file, and then binds reader threads and updater threads to specified CPU cores, accordingly.
+Upon start, EQueue first loads the specified affinity setting file, and then binds reader threads and updater threads to specified CPU cores, accordingly.

 # Contact

-If you have any questions or suggestions regarding TinyQueue, please send email to junchangwang@gmail.com.
+If you have any questions or suggestions regarding EQueue, please send email to junchangwang@gmail.com.